wso2/identity-apps/.changeset/wicked-bats-press.md

 "@wso2is/console": patch
 ---

-Fix Users are not searchable via API in group creation wizard
+Fix Users not being searchable via API in group creation wizard